Rudam26/Rudam26/README.md

 - 👋 Hi, I’m @Rudam26
 - 👀 I’m interested in learning new programming languages and to know more about web and app development.
 - 🌱 I’m currently learning c/c++ language.
-- 💞️ I’m looking to collaborate on basic c programming related projects.
+- 💞️ I’m looking to collaborate on basic c++ programming related projects.
 - 📫 You can contact me through my Email Id rudambiswas26@gmail.com.

 <!---